 The following sanctions may be imposed once a determination has been made.
-Failure to complete a sanction may result in a hold that will be placed on the student's account.
+Failure to complete a sanction may result in a Registration, Transcript, and/or Diploma hold being placed on the student's account.

-1. Verbal Warning
+a.
+Verbal Warning

-A verbal warning is given to a student indicating that his or her action was in violation of a specific regulation.
-It includes an explanation of the regulation and possible consequences following any repeated violations of the CODE.
+A verbal warning indicates that a student's action was in violation of a specific regulation.
+It includes an explanation of the regulation and possible consequences in the event of any repeated violations of the Code.

-2. Written Warning
+b.
+Written Warning

-A written warning sent by a University Official indicates that a student has committed an infraction of a University regulation and that continued or repeated infractions of the regulations will result in further disciplinary action.
+A written warning indicates that a student has committed an infraction of a University regulation and that continued or repeated infractions of the regulations will result in further disciplinary action.

-3. Restitution
+c.
+Restitution

-Restitution for violations against University property may include the restoration or replacement cost.
+Restitution for violations against University property may include the restoration or replacement cost of the lost or damaged property.

-4. Special Restrictions or Loss of Privileges
+d.
+Special Restrictions or Loss of Privileges